-Early settlers described gray wolves as common to Washington and speculated that one or more wolf packs may have made their homes in each of the major river valleys in the state.
-By the 1900s, after years of animosity towards predators and government-sponsored bounty payments, wolves were gone from much of the Northwest.
+Early settlers described gray wolves as common to Washington and it''s believed that one or more wolf packs may have made their homes in every major river valley in the Pacific Northwest down to the shores of Puget Sound and the Pacific Ocean.

 Welcome home, Washington's wolves

-Gray wolves are currently listed as endangered under the federal Endangered Species Act in the western two-thirds of Washington state (roughly west of Highway 97), which includes the Lookout, Teanaway and Wenatchee Packs of the Cascades.
+Gray wolves are currently listed as endangered under the federal Endangered Species Act in the western two-thirds of Washington state (roughly west of Highway 97), which includes the Lookout, Teanaway and Wenatchee Packs in the Cascades.
 Though state Endangered Species protections remain statewide, wolves have been federally delisted in the eastern third of Washington state.

-Management of the species is governed by the state's Wolf Management Plan until the species hits recovery objectives for breeding packs and overall wolf numbers.
+Management of the species is governed by the state's Wolf Conservation & Management Plan until the species hits recovery objectives for breeding packs and overall wolf numbers.
 Conservation Northwest was instrumental in the creation of the Wolf Plan, and we believe it's one of the best wolf recovery plans in the nation.

 What we are doing

 Conservation Northwest is the premier regional group safeguarding the recovery and science-based conservation of Washington's wolves.
 We are working to:

 - Our Range Rider Pilot Program helps ranchers in Washington's wolf country fund, train and implement range riders to supervise livestock and prevent conflicts with wolves

 - Install fladry around cow calving pastures and use other non-lethal tools to prevent livestock depredations